 Any restaurant owner who carries out food business without obtaining the food licenses attracts imprisonment for a term which may extend to six months and also a fine which may extend up to five lakh rupees.
 In a media report, it was stated that only one out of fifteen food businesses are registered in India.
 In fact, the FSSAI has also warned that the restaurants operating without the food licenses will be shut down.

 According to Pawan Kumar Aggarwal, CEO, FSSAI, said in the media report, “In terms of licenses and registrations of food businesses, we still have a very very long way to go.
 Only 33 lakh are registered, It is believed there are close to 5 crore food businesses in the country.
 You can see that it has not even reached 10 percent the mark.”
 Apart from the food license, you need a liquor license if you want to sell liquor at your outlet and some more permits to run a restaurant.
-As a restaurant owner, every licence is essential, and you must ensure that they are all up to date.
+As a restaurant owner, every license is essential, and you must ensure that they are all up to date.

 2. Selling Food Not Of Nature Or Substance Or Quality Demanded